emberjs/website/source/blog/2019-02-08-the-ember-times-issue-84.md

 ሰላም Emberistas! 🐹

-This week we have a new 🆕 EmberWeekly.com, ✨ the new documentation site for Ember Mirage, introducing the EmberConf 2019 closing speaker – Sarah Allen 🗣️, a new theme 🖤 for your **Ember Twiddles**, and an exclusive interview with Ember **contributor @rwwagner90**!
+This week we have a new 🆕 EmberWeekly.com, ✨ the new documentation site for Ember Mirage, an introduction to the EmberConf 2019 closing speaker – Sarah Allen 🗣️, a new theme 🖤 for your Ember Twiddles and an exclusive interview with Ember contributor @rwwagner90!

 ---

 ## [EmberConf 2019 closing speaker: Sarah Allen 🗣️](https://twitter.com/EmberConf/status/1092880236864188416)

-It was recently announced that [Sarah Allen](https://twitter.com/ultrasaurus) – [@ultrasaurus](https://github.com/ultrasaurus) – will be the closing [EmberConf 2019](https://emberconf.com/) speaker!
+It was recently announced that [Sarah Allen](https://twitter.com/ultrasaurus) – [@ultrasaurus](https://github.com/ultrasaurus) – will be the **closing** [EmberConf 2019](https://emberconf.com/) **speaker**!

 <!--alex ignore gal-guy-->
 Sarah founded Blazing Cloud, a mobile development firm, and Bridge Foundry, a diversity and inclusion nonprofit.
 She previously served as Presidential Innovation Fellow in the Obama Administration at the Smithsonian Institution, and was an early engineer on After Effects, Shockwave, and Flash video.
 She now leads Google Cloud Platform infrastructure teams working on server-side events and security policy.